The American studies major seeks to understand the American experience through a multidisciplinary program of study.

 - offer students the opportunity to become critical thinkers, cogent writers, and skillful researchers on a broad range of topics in American life through their course work, individual study, and honors work.

-Within this structure, students are encouraged to explore the diversity of American culture and the many ways to interpret it.
-Most courses at the College that are primarily American in content may be applied to the American studies major.
-American studies majors are encouraged to take as part of, or in addition to, their major courses, surveys of American history, literature, and art (for example, HIST 203/204, ENG 262/266, ARTH 231/232) and a course on the American Constitution and political thought (for example, POL4 340).
-In addition, students are urged to take one or more courses outside the major that explore the theory and methods of knowledge creation and production (for example, ECON 103/SOC 190, PHIL 345, POL 199, QR 180, SOC 301).
+Students are encouraged to explore the diversity of American culture and the many ways to interpret it.
+Most courses at the College that are primarily American in content may be applied to the American Studies major.
+American Studies majors are encouraged to take as part of, or in addition to, their major courses, surveys of American history, literature, and art (for example, HIST 203/HIST 204, ENG 262/ENG 266, ARTH 231/ARTH 232) and a course on the U.S. Constitution and political thought (for example, POL1 247).
+In addition, students are urged to take one or more courses outside the major that explore the theory and methods of knowledge creation and production (for example, ECON 103/SOC 190, PHIL 345, POL 199, QR 180).